This article covers setting up a Raspberry Pi to run a Web app in kiosk mode on a touchscreen or monitor.

 The easiest way to start is to setup a headless Raspberry Pi image.
 I will show you how to add the GUI components needed on top of it.

-- Headless Raspberry Pi 3B+ SSH WiFi Setup - for testing I used these instructions, with the latest Raspbian Buster Lite image.
+- Headless Raspberry Pi 3B+ SSH WiFi Setup - for testing I used these instructions, with the latest Raspberry Pi OS (formerly Raspbian) Buster Lite image.

 Step 2.
 Login to the pi over ssh